loatswil/PowerNews/README.md

 # PowerNews
 PowerShell script to get RSS news feeds.

+Updated script to have internal feeds for different topics and a parameter to choose from those topics.
+Also a Blocklist parameter to remove terms from the stories returned.

 Added blacklist from topics.csv.
 Hoping to incorporate whitelists from the same file.
 Not sure if that's doable though.